What is Ultrasound?

 - 4.Use an appropriate coupling agent (ultrasound gel) to transmit the sound waves to the body.

 - 5.Keep the wand/transducer head in constant contact with the skin and moving over the skin at a rate of about 4.0 cm/second.
 Move the transducer/head in a circular pattern with each circle covering about ½ the area of the previous circle.

-- In the treatment of pain: doses that increase tissue temperature 1° C
+- Increase metabolism and reduce mild inflammation: Does that increase tissue temperature 1° C

-- In the treatment to increase tissue extensibility: doses that increase tissue temperature 4 ° C
+- Increase tissue extensibility and enhance range of motion: Does that increase tissue temperature 4 ° C

 - 7.Duration of treatment time is usually 5 to 15 minutes depending on desired therapeutic outcome.

 The Different Portable Ultrasound Machines Sold by ProhealthcareProducts.com.

 SoundCare Plus Ultrasound (DQ9275) device is primarily a prescription recommended machine where a therapist recommends to their patient that they obtain the machine and then report to the clinic where the patient is shown by the therapist its proper use and the ultrasound parameters (total dosage) for their specific musculoskeletal condition.